|Nutrition Facts (per serving)|

-Building on that, this sour combines one of Jameson's finer Irish whiskeys with elderflower and homemade cinnamon-thyme syrup.
+Building on that, this sour combines one of Irish whiskey with elderflower and homemade cinnamon-thyme syrup.
 Of course, in true sour fashion, there's a healthy dose of fresh lemon and a touch of egg white for that amazing texture that no other ingredient can give drinks.

 For the Cinnamon-Thyme Syrup: